Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/data.md

 # Attached TFC Data

-In order to add nutrition, the chisel mode, and a few other TFC attaches some data onto the player, this can be access through a `PlayerJS` object through the `.getData()` method which returns a map 0f strings to objects.
-Use `tfc:player_data' to access a wrapper for all of TFC's attached data.
+In order to add nutrition, the chisel mode, and a few other things TFC attaches some data onto the player, this can be accessed through a `PlayerJS` object through the `.getData()` method which returns a map of strings to objects.
+Use `tfc:player_data` to access a wrapper for all of TFC's attached data.

 This wrapper has several methods to read and modify the state of TFC's additional data

 ## getChiselMode()
 Returns the player's chisel mode
-## setChiselMode(string)
+## setChiselMode(ChiselMode)
 Sets the player's chisel mode, accepts `smooth`, `stair`, and `slab`
 ## getIntoxicatedTicks()
 Returns the number of remaining ticks the player is intoxicated for